 Registration and microchipping of dogs, and dog passports

 Are you a dog breeder or dog importer?
+Then you keep pets on a ommercial basis.
 You can only sell or transfer ownership of a dog if it is registered in the Identification and Registration system for dogs (I&R Hond).
-This I&R helps to prevent illegal dog trade.
-You need to register yourself, and you must get the dog microchipped and registered.
-Every dog you sell or import must have a European pet passport.
+You need to register yourself and the animals, and every dog you sell or import must have a European pet passport.
+This should help to prevent illegal dog trade and improve the animals' health.

 Register your company

 Dog breeders and importers must register with the Netherlands Enterprise Agency (RVO, in Dutch).
-Choose ‘Huisdierlocatie Registreren’.
 You will receive a Unique Company Number (Uniek Bedrijfsnummer, UBN).
 You need the UBN to register and microchip the dog, and to apply for a European pet passport.

 Note that private dog owners who breed a dog only once, who import a dog from abroad, or have an unregistered dog also need to apply for a UBN (RVO, in Dutch).
 A dog cannot be microchipped without a UBN.